denten-books/plain-text/4-chapter.md

 a commentary on a particular mode of being and a sense of self that spans externalized representations of archived consciousness: ledgers, spools, and boxes.
-Where the institution harbors artifacts of collective memory, the private archive harbors personal artifacts, that make only make sense indexically, in relationship to lived experience.
+Where the institution harbors artifacts of collective memory, the private archive harbors personal artifacts, that only make sense indexically, in relationship to lived experience.
 It is perhaps for this reason that other people's diaries, family photo albums, and curio cabinets can be so painfully tedious to encounter.
 They are strictly meaningless to others.
 We can only relate to the pathos of curating such a collection.
-We take notes, keep diaries, write to-do lists, and take self portraits to remember the way we were and to provide a sense of continuity with the way we are now.
+As librarians of self we take notes, keep diaries, write to-do lists, and take self portraits to remember the way we were and to provide a sense of continuity with the way we are now.
+The collection sends a message to the future: remember this, this is who you are.
 It is here, in the personal archive, one encounters the fragility of mind's recall.
 Sounds, images, smells, and memories fade where the artifact endures.
 The personal archive can thus be seen as an attempt to shore up natural human defences against the forces of amnesia, time, decay, and oblivion.

 The synchronic self occupies the present moment on a thin crest of biological impermanence.
 We are simply not that good at remembering things, even when